-The claimant gave direct evidence that he commenced working for the respondent in October 1995.
+The claimant gave direct evidence that he commenced working for the respondent in January 2003.
 He was never provided with a contract of employment.
-On the 26 January 2009 he received a phone call from the Managing Director informing him that he was being made redundant.
+He received a phone call from the Managing Director informing him that he was being made redundant.
 He was not given any opportunity to appeal that decision and was not offered any other alternative.
 He would have been open to other alternatives such as reduced hours, reduced pay or temporary lay off but none of these were offered to him.
-He had worked in practically every village and town in the Munster region for the respondent and no issues were ever raised about his work performance.
-A couple of months before he was made redundant he had worked on the VC site in Limerick and no issues were raised about his work performance on that site.
+He was made redundant on the 23 February 2009 and received his P45 on the 5 March 2009.
+He has been unemployed since 23 February 2009.
+He is of the view that he was unfairly selected for redundancy and had worked on the VC site in Limerick previously and no issues were raised about his work performance on that site.